anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 Do some research on below questions to get a better understanding of the Linux operating system.

 * What is Linux and Unix?
-* What are the differences and relationships between Linux and Unix?
-* What are the differences and relationships between Linux and Windows/MacOS?
+* What are the differences between Linux and Windows/MacOS?
 * What is Shell and bash?
-* What are the differences and relationships between Shell and Bash?
+* What are the differences between Shell and Bash?
-* Why people use Linux and what are the advantages?
 * What types of computer use Linux as operating systems?
 * What are the popular Linux distributions on the market?
 * Why do we need to learn Linux as a biologist?